You do paid medical surveys in your spare time. But what if you only have a few minutes of spare time? You join these medical survey panels.

 If you are a medical professional looking to earn some extra income, make a transition to non-clinical work, or just get paid to keep up with (and share) medical knowledge, then medical writing is worth considering.

 As a clinician, you already have a level of experience that others starting out in the field lack.
 I decided to go into medical education and CME because it felt like the best fit for me, offering opportunities to write about the medical topics that most interested me.
+Medical writing courses can be helpful, but are not necessary for everyone.

 Subscribe to Modern MedEd